 While any kind of camera can be used, the better the equipment and technique, the better the mural will look.
 We have covered the technique in this article, but the equipment can be more challenging as high-quality gear can be expensive.

-Q. How do I know if my equipment is good quality?
+Q. How do I know if my equipment is of good quality?

 There is an excellent review site called Digital Photography Review.
 They provide detailed information on the performance of most cameras and lenses.